-Most people remember the song from the the screwball comedy Bringing Up Baby (1938) in a scene where quirky heiress Susan Vance (Katharine Hepburn) and befuddled paleontologist Dr. David Huxley (Cary Grant) attempt to coax a surly leopard named “Baby” off the roof of a house by singing “I can’t give you anything but love, baby.”
+Most people remember that song from the the screwball comedy Bringing Up Baby (1938) in a scene where quirky heiress Susan Vance (Katharine Hepburn) and befuddled paleontologist Dr. David Huxley (Cary Grant) attempt to coax a surly leopard named “Baby” off the roof of a house by singing “I Can’t Give You Anything But Love, Baby.”

-But here’s the history behind the song.
+But here’s the history behind that song.

 “I Can’t Give You Anything But Love” was a popular American song and jazz standard by Jimmy McHugh (music) and Dorothy Fields (lyrics).
 It was introduced by Adelaide Hall at Les Ambassadeurs Club in New York in January 1928 in Lew Leslie’s Blackbird Revue, which opened on Broadway later that year as the highly successful Lew Leslie’s Blackbirds of 1928 (518 performances), wherein it was performed by Adelaide Hall, Aida Ward and Willard McLean.
 My song pick fit into the 1920’s!

-Oh, those keen little details.
+Oh, those smart little details.

 As a follow up to the invitation design, I created a Save the Date postcard reminder fashioned after a 1920’s style postcard, complete with the stylish “Postcard” typography on the back.

-Doing all this background research brought authenticity to the design and was so much fun to do — I learned more about the 1920s than ever — what happened during that decade before it all crashed, people’s perspectives, the music, pass times, literature and movies.
-For one, I discovered the 1920’s was the first decade to emphasize youth culture over the older generations, (just in case you thought millennials were the first to get all the attention), and the flapper sub-culture had huge influence on main stream America.
+Doing all this background research brought authenticity to the design and was so much fun to do — I learned more about the 1920s than ever — what happened during that decade before it all crashed, people’s perspectives, the music, pass times, literature, and movies.
+For one, I discovered the 1920s was the first decade to emphasize youth culture over the older generations, (just in case you thought millennials were the first to get all the attention), and the flapper sub-culture had huge influence on main stream America.
 You learn something new every day.